 Finally!
 Lucky number seven is the correct answer!
-Yes, all evidence points to the resurrection in the Jesus story as legend.
+Yes, the resurrection in the Jesus story is a legend.
 C. S. Lewis’s famous “Liar, Lunatic, or Lord?” argument is quite popular in Christian circles, and he misses Legend as the obvious fourth possibility (more here).
 I respond to twelve reasons given by apologists who argue against the legend hypothesis here.

-Unfortunately, Licona handwaves a weak rebuttal and becomes an example of Winston Churchill’s dictum, “Men occasionally stumble over the truth, but most of them pick themselves up and hurry off as if nothing had happened.”
+Unfortunately, Licona becomes an example of Winston Churchill’s dictum, “Men occasionally stumble over the truth, but most of them pick themselves up and hurry off as if nothing had happened” as he handwaves a rebuttal.
 Licona says, “We have reports that go back to the original apostles.”
 Paul said that Jesus died, was buried, rose, and appeared to others (1 Corinthians 15).
 “We know Paul was teaching what the Jerusalem apostles were teaching.”

 Licona says that the disciples confirmed Paul’s approach, which is probably a reference to Galatians 2:2–6, in which Paul reports that the Jerusalem crowd had no corrections to make to his teaching.
 However, Paul’s conclusion shows a fair amount of friction between the two camps: “As for those who were held in high esteem—whatever they were makes no difference to me.”